Robinpig/Note/CS/Java/JDK/Basic/Object.md

+## Multiple Inheritance

+Three rules:

+1. *Any class wins over any interface.
+So if there’s a method with a body, or an abstract declaration, in the superclass chain, we can ignore the interfaces completely.*
+2. *Subtype wins over supertype.
+If we have a situation in which two interfaces are competing to provide a default method and one interface extends the other, the subclass wins.*
+3. *No rule 3.
+If the previous two rules don’t give us the answer, the subclass must either implement the method or declare it abstract.*

+*Rule 1 is what brings us compatibility with old code.*

 ## Object

 `Class Object is the root of the class hierarchy.
 Every class has Object as a superclass.
 All objects, including arrays, implement the methods of this class.`